Table of Contents

 Key Takeaways

-- Social Security disability insurance (SSDI) is different from private disability insurance.
-SSDI pays benefits if you have worked long enough and paid Social Security taxes.
+- SSDI differs from private disability insurance, and pays benefits if you've worked long enough and paid Social Security taxes.

-- Private disability insurance payments do not affect Social Security retirement benefits.
+- Private disability insurance does not impact Social Security retirement benefits.

-- The amount of SSDI benefits is calculated based on your average lifetime earnings.
-This is generally equal to your retirement benefit amount.
+- SSDI benefits are based on average lifetime earnings, generally equal to your retirement benefit amount.

-- When SSDI converts to retirement benefits at full retirement age, your monthly payment stays the same.
-You can then potentially increase benefits by delaying when you start receiving them.
+- When SSDI converts to retirement benefits at full retirement age, payments stay the same, with potential increases for delaying benefits.

 If you're receiving Social Security disability benefits while you're still working, you may wonder what that will mean for your Social Security retirement benefits.
 Here's what you should know about how disability and retirement benefits work together once you reach retirement.